-For one family in the Cape, they did in fact mix up a coyote pup and a lost puppy wondering the streets on a busy road in Cape Cod, according to a Boston CBS Local article.
+Well, last summer, one family in the Cape did mix up a coyote pup for a lost puppy wandering the streets on a busy road, according to a Boston CBS Local article.

-That is right, a family from the cape picked up what they thought was a stray dog that turned out to be a Northern Coyote pup.
+That's, a family from Cape Cod picked up what they thought was a stray dog that turned out to be a Northern Coyote pup.

-Once the family realized their honest mistake, they called the Cape Wildlife Center who was able to assist.
+Once the family realized their honest mistake, they called the Cape Wildlife Center, which was able to assist.